 Blockchains are quickly becoming the next technology disrupting global industries, each of which depends on the assurance of security and the immutability of records, guarantees blockchain technology can provide.

 A whole new sector of finance has sprouted from the trustless and programmatic nature of blockchain technology: decentralized finance (DeFi).
 DeFi is growing day-by-day, and it already accounts for over $100B in total value locked within financial platforms operating on blockchains.

 Tokenization Takes the Middleman Out of Trading Stocks

-Since smart contracts facilitate transactions made on a blockchain, trusting a broker or banker to play the intermediary is no longer necessary.
+Since smart contracts transactions of tokenized securities made on a blockchain, trusting a broker or banker to play the intermediary is no longer necessary.
 The “if-then” nature of a contract written in code makes transactions 100% immutable and transparent to all users, and this means the system cannot be manipulated to anyone’s advantage.

 SOMA Spearheading the Adoption of Tokenized Securities

-Functioning as a licensed and registered protocol operating in compliance with United States laws and regulations, SOMA will solve these problems and at the same time provides a decentralized platform for trading tokenized stocks as the world’s first hybrid DEX.
+Functioning as a licensed and registered protocol operating in compliance with United States laws and regulations, SOMA will solve these problems and at the same time provide a decentralized platform for trading ftx tokenized stocks as the world’s first hybrid DEX.